How to Make Ropa Vieja (Cuban Shredded Beef)

-Ropa Viejo, Cuban Shredded Beef, is the kind of dish to make in large quantities.
+Ropa Vieja, Cuban Shredded Beef, is the kind of dish to make in large quantities.

 If you can, get a large piece of meat and make enough to freeze.
 This is the kind of dish that tastes better the next day, and freezes well for very quick meals.

 Make sure the meat is fully cooled before freezing.
 I used a food saver to freeze.
 The food saver compresses out the air, vacuum seals, and prevents freezer burn.
 This is the first thing we bought together as a married couple eighteen years ago and we’re on our second saver.

 I wasn’t sure how I wanted to serve Ropa Vieja so I asked people on instagram.
 Rice or Tortillas?

 I used fresh oregano out of my garden with a squeeze of lime.
 The meat is so flavorful, so enjoy it just as is without adding any extra toppings, but perhaps herbs and little extra chopped onion.